Why Hydrogen? - The Colorado Hydrogen Network Vision

 HydrogenNowCast podcast – With over 80 episodes released, the HydrogenNowCast helps listeners achieve an integrated understanding hydrogen and other energy forms and learn about up-and-coming technology and companies.

 Hydrogen Electric Generators – Hydrogen can be used as a fuel for turbines, from small distributed-scale to utility scale, as well as a fuel internal combustion engines.
 These engines can then be used to power electrical generators for on-grid and off-grid applications.
-CHN is work to bring technology advice to users, and help locating infrastructure and high-volume low-cost hydrogen such as geological hydrogen.
+CHN is working to bring technology advice to users, and help locating infrastructure and high-volume low-cost hydrogen such as geological hydrogen.

 Education, Advocacy and Public Awareness – CHN produces both monthly on-line meetings and a newsletter to provide education and networking opportunities to the stakeholders.
 Director Brian DeBruine is a frequent speaker at webinars and seminars.
 CHN works closely with the Colorado Energy Office and the Colorado Department of Transportation to advocate for hydrogen.
 CHN also is engaged with the universities to establish workforce training as well as the grade school and high school levels for STEM training as well as the H2GP Educational Foundation.